 Calling all Potterheads: Harry Potter and the Cursed Child is the first J K Rowling theatre production and the 8th instalment in the Harry Potter series.
 During the show, you’ll watch good and bad wizards cast spells and perform otherworldly tricks and stunts.

 According to one critic (which we wholeheartedly agree with), Harry Potter and the Cursed Child “will raise the benchmark for family entertainment for years to come”.

 Tickets are now on sale for the stage show at Palace Theatre.
 If you still haven’t had your fill of Potter, consider booking a Harry Potter Studio Tour.

-Secret plots, magical pixies and a wacky café all feature in the theatre-adaptation of Amelie, a musical that follows the eccentric lead female from a sheltered childhood to a reclusive but ambitious adult.
+Secret plots, magical pixies and a wacky café all feature in the theatre adaptation of Amelie.
+This musical follows the eccentric lead female from a sheltered childhood to a reclusive but ambitious adult.
 Dive into the dreamworld of Amelie by booking tickets to a show at The Other Place in South West London.
 Performances take place most evenings until the 1st of February.

 The Lion, The Witch and the Wardrobe

 If you’re a fan of The Chronicles of Narnia, you shouldn’t miss the opportunity to watch the tale played out in the theatre.
 This enchanting performance will keep your eyes glued to the stage, where you’ll see bedsheets used to create snow and suitcases as train carriages.
 Simple as the techniques may be, they certainly strike a chord with us.